openshift-labs/learn-katacoda/middleware/middleware-kogito/rest-service-integration/03-implement-jaxrs-client.md

 </pre>

 Notice that we can use the key `coffeeresource` to configure our client, and don't need to specify its full class name.
 This because we defined this as the `configKey` in `@RegisterRestClient` annotation on our JAX-RS interface.

+# Starting the Application

+With our code implemented, we can now start our application again:

+`mvn clean compile quarkus:dev`{{execute T1}}

+This will download the new dependencies and start our application in Quarkus development mode.

 ## Testing the Application